Kyrremann/TagStory/README.md

  * Something in the line of "save and continue" or "save and quit"
 * Dialog for asking users to turn on certain features
  * Such as NFC or GPS
+* Change text on buttons
+* Tutorials on how to interact with the app
+* An own activity showing the answer for a question
+ * Should probably difference between asnwer and hint
+* XML styling of elements and views used in the app[1][http://developer.android.com/guide/topics/ui/themes.html]
+* Create abstract class which takes care of loading in the story parts for all the different classes, just the basic

 ### Other
 * Tags can not be hanged on metal
 * Check out what TripAdvisor have done on suggesting routes, maybe we can do something similar
 * Move all features request/TODOs to the "Issues" section
+* Make a clean version of the framework and fork the others, or branches

 [logo]: http://www.uio.no/studier/emner/matnat/ifi/INF5261/h12/project-groups/tag-story--out/feature-graphic-tag-story.png "Tag Story banner"